-I hold AWS Certified SysOps Administrator and AWS Certified Solutions Architect certifications.
+I hold AWS Certified SysOps Administrator, AWS Certified Developer, and AWS Certified Solutions Architect certifications.

 I've taken lots of online Amazon Web Services (AWS) certification courses over the last few years with instructors who invariably use either Linux or Mac devices for hands-on labs.
 That can present some problems for Windows users because accessing and using the AWS Command Line Interface (CLI) varies by Operating System (OS).
 One of the things many instructors don't explain is how to upload local files to AWS services like S3 and DynamoDB from a Windows computer, even though this is a required step in some hands-on labs.